 I’d also go as far as recommend skipping swimming with whale sharks as it’s an overpriced activity that disrupts the creatures’ migration, interrupting their reproduction.
 Check out the secrets of whaleshark migration post by National Geographic.
 But I know that their appeal would be really hard to resist.
 So perhaps you can swim with the whale sharks once and never again (literally once in a lifetime 😉).

-More South Cebu Trip Notes
+More Trip Notes

 Please understand that I am not a travel agent so my knowledge might be limited.
 However, I’ve lived and traveled around Cebu for almost 5 years so I might still be of help.

-Don’t obsess too much on perfecting the details of your trip and allow some flexibility.
+Allow some flexibility.
 Always check in with your companions to help you decide or revise your itinerary.

 I wish you enjoy your South Cebu adventure and make it a trip to remember!